RaidPRDev/android-webapp-startup/README.md

 Before you can start, you need to have Android Studio 3.0.0 or greater installed on your machine.<br>
 To download visit https://developer.android.com/studio/

+### Google Developer License
-> I should not that you will need a Google Developer License in order to make a final build and publish.
+This might seem obvious but you will need a Google Developer License in order to make a final build and publish.
 With the license you can create your app and application id which you will need when you configure the app's project manifest file.

+For more information visit https://developer.android.com/studio/

+***

 ## Project Setup